ThePalaceProject/circulation/docker/README.md

 ### `UWSGI_PROCESSES`

 *Optional.* The number of processes to use when running uWSGI.
-This value can be updated in `docker-compose.yml` or added directly in `Dockerfile.webapp`.
+This value can be updated in `docker-compose.yml` or added directly in `Dockerfile` under webapp stage.
 Defaults to 6.

 ### `UWSGI_THREADS`

 *Optional.* The number of threads to use when running uWSGI.
-This value can be updated in `docker-compose.yml` or added directly in `Dockerfile.webapp`.
+This value can be updated in `docker-compose.yml` or added directly in `Dockerfile` under webapp stage.
 Defaults to 2.

 ## Building new images